• HOME

 Instant Pot Chicken Tikka Masala collage - curry is copper bowl with cilantro, yellow rice, yogurt, onions, green chili peppers in background

-This Easy Instant Pot Chicken Tikka Masala is a restaurant-quality Instant Pot Indian recipe that has succulent pieces of boneless chicken in a flavorful creamy sauce.
-Ginger, garlic and Indian spices combine to give the curry a heavenly aroma and taste!
+This Easy Instant Pot Chicken Tikka Masala is a restaurant-quality Instant Pot Indian recipe with succulent pieces of boneless skinless chicken in a flavorful creamy sauce.
+Ginger, garlic, and Indian spices combine to give this Indian chicken curry a heavenly aroma and taste!
 [Instant Pot and stovetop instructions included.]

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read the disclosure.